dronir/SpotifyControl/README.md

 you know enough about terminal usage.

-The simplest way to install the script is just to just download the script file from the GitHub page and add the line `alias spotify="osascript /path/to/SpotifyControl.scpt"` in your `.profile`.
+The simplest way to install the script is just to just download the script file from the GitHub page, or clone the repository, and add the line `alias spotify="osascript /path/to/SpotifyControl.scpt"` in your `.profile`.

-If you have `git`, even simpler will be to clone this repository with `git clone git://github.com/dronir/SpotifyControl.git` and then edit `.profile` as above.
-This will also make it easy to keep up to date with possible updates to the script.

 ## Usage